uspki/policies/certificate-policy.md

 Each CA shall disclose the following certificate information through a publicly accessible Repository:

 - CA Certificates
-- Certificate Revocation Lists (CRLs) for all issued certificates
+- Revocation status (certificate status services) for all issued certificates
-- Online Certificate Status Protocol responses for all issued certificates

 Each CA shall ensure that its Certificate from the Root CA and the certificate status services for issued certificates are available through a repository 24 hours a day, 7 days a week with a minimum of 99.5% availability overall per year.